 But of course we also saw the the lions just hanging around.
+Near our tent!
 Especially two male lions.
-It was in Hwange the male lion Cecil was shot which caused a big scandal, but I don’t think it was any of these two.
-The brown box in the mane is a device placed for research.
+It was in Hwange the male lion Cecil was shot, which caused a big scandal, but I don’t think it was any of these two beautiful gentlemen.
+The brown box in the collar around their necks is a device placed for research.
 Some of the female lions also had one.

 The eco-system is a balance and most animals have adapted to their niche for surviving.
 After the lions finished with the buffalo, the scavengers came.
 Although not much was left for the poor things.
 Yes, I felt sorry for the vultures – they have evolved into ugly birds with acid in their stomachs, and then there was nothing left for them.

 We followed the jackal for days.
 It always followed behind the lions hoping for some leftovers.
 In the case of the buffalo, it got the stomach (I think it was).
 We later caught up with its puppies (is that the word) hiding in a old tree trunk, while dad was out getting dinner.

 There are not too many camps in the park.
 And still we were the only ones there.
 It has been 5 years, but I doubt anything has changed at all.
 It might be worse with the violence of the recent election.

 We stayed at Somalisa Acacia Camp for 550 USD pp/night.
 I can highly recommend it.
 I can see they have added some platforms and it now looks less intimate and tent-like and more constructed.
 But this was a superb experience.